GoC-Spending/contracts-data-web/content/department/osfi-bsif.markdown

 <script src="/rmarkdown-libs/crosstalk/js/crosstalk.min.js"></script>

 {{< entity_summary >}}
-Office of the Superintendent of Financial Institutions Canada spent an estimated \$28.2M in 2021-2022 on contracts.
+Office of the Superintendent of Financial Institutions Canada spent an estimated **\$28.2M in 2021-2022** on contracts.

+Across 1,330 contracts active since the start of the 2017-2018 fiscal year, 240 have at least one amendment (18%).
+Of contracts with amendments, the average increase in dollar value was 915% and the average number of amendments was 2.33.
+Cumulatively these amendments represent an increase of \$88.5M over the original contract values.

+The average contract duration was 1.05 years, and the average contract value (not including contracts under \$10k) was \$131.7K.
+The longest contract was 10.12 years.
+The largest contract by value (including amendments) was \$12.8M.

 {{< /entity_summary >}}

 ## Vendors